smokydastona/micro_co-cross_vs-code_extension/README.md

 2. Run **Copilot Cross-Reference: Set OpenAI API Key**.
 3. Use either **Ask … About Selection** or **Ask … (Prompt)**.

+Notes:

+- The API key is stored in **VS Code Secret Storage** (not in your repo).
+- If you hit “Don’t ask again” on the startup prompt, clearing the key will allow onboarding to prompt again.

 ## Debate mode

 - Select text and run **Debate in ChatGPT (Selection)**, or
 - Run **Debate in ChatGPT (Prompt)** and type your idea.

 The debate loop continues until the **Action Items** checklist contains no unchecked items (`- [ ]`), or until `copilotCrossRef.debateMaxRounds` is reached.

+## Install

+This repo supports two common install workflows:

+### Install from VSIX (local)

+1. In the repo folder: `npm install`
+2. Build a VSIX: `npm run package`
+3. Install the generated `.vsix`:
+	- Command line: `code --install-extension .\copilot-cross-reference-<version>.vsix`
+	- Or VS Code UI: Extensions → `...` menu → **Install from VSIX...**

+### Run in dev (Extension Development Host)

+1. `npm install`
+2. Press `F5`

+## Security

+- Never paste API keys into issues, chats, or logs.
+- If a key is ever shared accidentally, revoke/rotate it immediately.

 ## Run & debug